D0n9X1n/markdown-preview.vim/README.md

 4. these code css files are in your **~/.vim/MarkDownRes/code-styles** folder
 5. for example, when you use **:MarkdownPreviewWithCustomCodeStyle Github zenburn**, when edit the [TEST.md](./TEST.md)
     ![code hightlight example](./images/code-style.png)

+######Preview with live
+1. use **:LiveMarkdownPreviewStart** to start the brower and the markdown server
+2. you can see your default browser open your markdown page
+3. and you can see what you type in the brower and move to your current position
+4. **IMPORTANT** please remember to use **:LiveMarkdownPreviewEnd** to end the server
+5. if you forget to end the server and you may fail to preview again
+6. when you see the **Address already in use**, you can use the shell to kill the previous vim process **killall -9 vim** to reset the server

 ####Custom
 this theme is in the css folder, if you want to change it to your favorite theme. follow the steps: